Helping you with your visit.

 • Mobility

-The majority of the museum is wheelchair accessible, however the Headmaster's House and Gallery Classroom are not.
+The majority of the museum is wheelchair accessible.

 The museum has a fully accessible toilet.